 The 2017 National Association of Emergency Medical Technicians (NAEMT) National Survey on EMS Preparedness for Disaster and Mass Casualty Incident Response reveals a number of disconcerting gaps in training and experience:

-- Only 36 percent of EMS professionals say they have ever responded to a natural disaster, and only 49 percent of EMS managers have ever managed a disaster response.
+- Only 36% of EMS professionals say they have ever responded to a natural disaster, and only 49% of EMS managers have ever managed a disaster response.

-- Most respondents (68 percent) said their agency does not have the capacity to support an ambulance strike team for out-of-jurisdiction response.
+- Most respondents (68%) said their agency does not have the capacity to support an ambulance strike team for out-of-jurisdiction response.

-- Just 55 percent of EMS professionals feel their knowledge of natural disaster response protocols is high or very high, with 18 percent calling their knowledge low or very low.
+- Just 55% of EMS professionals feel their knowledge of natural disaster response protocols is high or very high, with 18% calling their knowledge low or very low.

 - Twenty percent of EMS responders said their agency lacks a plan for responding to natural and human-made disasters.

-According to the survey, EMS professionals commonly participated in a wide range of courses in disaster preparedness in 2017, pointing to a strong desire to better serve their communities.
+The EMS professionals surveyed said they commonly participated in a wide range of courses in disaster preparedness in 2017, pointing to a strong desire to better serve their communities.
 Yet the survey suggests that many EMS professionals are not getting the full range of support and training that they need from their agencies.
 An emergency operations plan must take natural disasters into account.